Alexander Shulgin: Early life and career

 Shulgin later reported personal revelations that "had been brought about by a fraction of a gram of a white solid, but that in no way whatsoever could it be argued that these memories had been contained within the white solid ...
 I understood that our entire universe is contained in the mind and the spirit.
 We may choose not to find access to it, we may even deny its existence, but it is indeed there inside us, and there are chemicals that can catalyze its availability."

 Shulgin's professional activities continued to lean in the direction of psychopharmacology, furthered by his personal experiences with psychedelics.
 But during this period he was unable to do much independent research.
 His opportunity for further research came in 1961 after his development of Zectran, the first biodegradable pesticide, a highly profitable product.
 In his book PiHKAL, Shulgin limits his pesticide days at Dow Chemical to one sentence in 978 pages.
 Dow Chemical Company, in return for Zectran's valuable patent, gave Shulgin great freedom.
 During this time, he created and patented drugs when Dow asked, and published findings on other drugs in journals such as Nature and the Journal of Organic Chemistry.
+One of these patents, approved in 1970, involved phenethylamines.
 Eventually, Dow Chemical requested that he no longer use their name on his publications.

 In late 1966, Shulgin left Dow in order to pursue his own interests.
-He first spent two years studying neurology at the University of California, San Francisco School of Medicine, leaving to work on a consulting project.
+He first spent two years studying neurology at the University of California, San Francisco, School of Medicine, leaving to work on a consulting project.
 He set up a home-based lab on his property, known as "the Farm", and became a private consultant.
 He also taught classes in the local universities and at the San Francisco General Hospital.
 Through his friend Bob Sager, head of the U.S. DEA's Western Laboratories, Shulgin formed a relationship with the DEA and began holding pharmacology seminars for the agents, supplying the DEA with samples of various compounds, and occasionally serving as an expert witness in court.
 In 1988, he authored a then-definitive law enforcement reference book on controlled substances, and received several awards from the DEA.